-It is vitally important to note that the left and right edges of the figure are connected, which converts the paths into loops, and so the core may be thought of as one large ring structure.
+It is vitally important to note that the left and right edges of the figure are connected, which converts the horizontal paths into loops, and so the core may be thought of as one large ring structure.
 As with the ALU, the pipeline interstage registering provides natural storage for intermediate results.
-With the pipelines configured as rings, values such as the PC and LIFO pointers are not only buffered but actually stored in the interstage registering.
+With the pipelines configured as rings, values such as the PC and the LIFO pointers are not only buffered but actually stored in the interstage registering.
 Clearly this also forms a natural and simple scheduling mechanism, with packets of data and associated control information spinning around a global ring like horses on a carousel, all independent of one another, isolated by and stored within the pipe interstage registering, passed from stage to stage in a circular bucket brigade fashion.
 Let's call these packets "threads" - each stage of the core pipeline can receive and temporarily store, process, and pass on data and control information for a single thread, and there are 8 stages, so we have 8 threads.
+(Given extra buffering, one could have more threads than pipeline stages with this scheme, but not vice-versa.)

 The core may then be thought of as eight processors running at 1/8 the clock speed, sharing a memory (data and address) space which facilitates intercommunication between them as well as code compaction / factoring (the sharing of common data and subroutines).
-The ring structure of the core forms a "carousel" type scheduler for the threads.
+The ring structure of the core forms a "barrel" type scheduler for the threads.
 Each thread is unique, has as much real time as the next, and gets equal access to the core resources in a strictly offset / overlapped but non-interfering manner.
-It is up to the programmer to keep the threads busy doing something, though of course unused threads can simply loop, perhaps waiting for an interrupt or a semaphore in memory to change (i.e. "camping on a bit").
+It is up to the programmer to keep the threads busy doing something, though of course unused threads could simply loop, perhaps waiting for an interrupt or a semaphore in memory to change (i.e. "camping on a bit").